 OK, so technically, this Strawberry Gazpacho isn’t actually a drink.
 It’s a soup.
+A fruit gazpacho, if you will.
+Or a strawberry soup!
 But talking about “pink liquids” didn’t sound very appealing.
 Also, it’s kind of more red than pink.
 But let’s not focus on those minor details.
 Let’s just concentrate on the fact that I seriously deserve a gold medal this Olympic season.
 I may as well be Simone Biles.
 Thank you and goodnight.

 The good news?
 Other than the fact that it’s delicious and pretty?
 It’s super easy and quick to make, which means you won’t have to spend much time in your hot kitchen.
 Plus, no turning on any ovens or stoves.
 All you need to do is conduct a little chopping action and give your food processor some exercise.